Skip to main content

 Side by side.

-Both are deterministic static analysers.
-They differ in focus, setup, and where they sit in the workflow.
+Both tools improve code quality.
+They optimise for different problems.
 The marks below are an honest read of each tool's primary, first-party workflow.

 Deterministic, reproducible output